ryanw-mobile/compose-pager-demo/README.md

     )
 ```

-I am not a mathematician, and I am no longer having a mathematician coworker with me to play with this.
+I am not a mathematician, and I am no longer having some-mathematician-coworker 👨🏻‍🦲 with me to play with this.
 There might have room for improvement.
 Feel free to optimise everything here to meet your needs.

 ## Just download and run it!